trans-travel/trans-travel/us/oh.md

 although a trans woman was charged (and found not guilty) for changing in a locker room.

-HB68 bans transition care for youth and go beyond most other bans of care including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.
+HB68, as written, baned transition care for youth and goes beyond most other bans of care including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.
 It also protects parents harming youth through denial of trans-related care.
+On Mar.
+18, 2025, a state appeals court blocked the parts of this order relevant to puberty blockers and hormone therapy.
+Other provisions, including mental health screening requirements for youth, remain in effect.

 In addition, Ohio also bans access to bathroom and locker room facilities at all schools and universities (including university facilities such as